Why Missing a Key Question During a Screening Interview Can Harm Your Hiring Process

 Situations like Nathalie’s probably sound quite familiar to many — an overwhelming workload that seems to keep piling up, and a deadline looming that leaves no room for mistakes.
 Luckily for many recruiters just like her, the solution to this mess is becoming increasingly popular for recruiting teams, and it is easing the frustration of trying to stay organized with a heavy workload.

-With Pre-Recorded Video Interviewing, You’ll Never Miss Asking an Important Question Again
+With Pre-Recorded Interviewing, You’ll Never Miss Asking an Important Question Again

-Recruiters are finding their solution to these types of problems through a Pre-recorded video interviewing software.
-Pre-recorded video interviewing essentially means candidates record their responses to screening questions from their own home on their computer or mobile devices, and submit it to Nathalie where she can watch, pause, rewind, or fast forward as she pleases.
+Recruiters are finding their solution to these types of problems through pre-recorded video interviewing.
+Pre-recorded interviewing essentially means candidates record their responses to screening questions from their own home on their computer or mobile devices, and submit it to Nathalie where she can watch, pause, rewind, or fast forward as she pleases.

 The most crucial aspect for Nathalie in this scenario, however, is the fact that the recruiter and hiring manager have access to both write and edit the video interviewing questions, and decide the amount of time each candidate has to answer the questions.
 For Nathalie, it would have been as easy as logging onto the system and adding the question requested by her hiring manager, ensuring all candidates are provided with the question.
 This ensures fairness between candidates and consistency, leading to a fair selection process, all the while enabling her to select the best possible candidate for the job.